gcr07/Priv-Escalation/README.md

 It is common for Linux programs to use dynamically linked shared object libraries.
 Libraries contain compiled code or other data that developers use to avoid having to re-write the same pieces of code across multiple programs.

+> There are multiple methods for specifying the location of dynamic libraries, so the system will know where to look for them on program execution.
+This includes the -rpath or -rpath-link flags when compiling a program, using the environmental variables LD_RUN_PATH or LD_LIBRARY_PATH, placing libraries in the /lib or /usr/lib default directories, or specifying another directory containing the libraries within the /etc/ld.so.conf configuration file.

 Two types of libraries exist in Linux:

 > https://medium.com/swlh/linux-basics-static-libraries-vs-dynamic-libraries-a7bcf8157779